 Huawei MediaPad X1 full review

 Huawei normally launches cheap, cheerful and plastic devices but it has step things up a level with the new MediaPad X1.
 The Chinese firm claims it's the most slender tablet in its class so we've taken a look at MWC in Barcelona.
-See the best tablets of 2014.
+See the best tablets.

 Huawei MediaPad X1: Design

 The X1 is certainly narrow and is very easy to grip with one hand.
 The tablet is both thin and light too at 7.2mm and 239g.
 Instead of plastic, the rear cover is mostly aluminium but it does have plastic strips at the top and bottom.
 Remind you of a certain iPhone?
-See also: New Nexus 7 review: long-term test - still the best 7in Android tablet of 2014.
+See also: New Nexus 7 review

 It's sleek and slender design make the X1 feel premium and that's good when you consider it has a price tag to match.
 Huawei tells us the MediaPad X1 will launch at around €399 in the next couple of months.